Scalable computation of predictive probabilities in probit models with Gaussian process priors: Introduction

-In this article we aim to cover the above gap by providing novel closed--form expressions for the predictive probabilities in probit \textsc{gp}s along with improved methods to evaluate the involved quantities in high dimensions.
-More specifically, in Section \ref{sec.2.1} we first derive a closed--form expression for the marginal likelihood $p(\by)$ under model \eqref{eq1}, and then exploit this result to show that $p(y_{n+1}= 1\mid \by)$ can be expressed as the ratio between cumulative distribution functions of multivariate Gaussians with dimensions $n+1$ and $n$, respectively.
-To overcome the known issues associated with the evaluation of these two quantities in high dimensions \citep[][]{chop_2011,botev_2017,cao2019,cao2020} we introduce an error--reduction technique for computing ratios of Gaussian cumulative distribution functions that builds on the tile--low--rank method in \citet{cao2020} and substantially reduces the computational time of state--of--the--art strategies such as minimax tilting methods \citep{botev_2017} and Hamiltonian Monte Carlo samplers (\textsc{stan}) \citep{hoff_2014}, without affecting accuracy.
-To further improve the scalability of the methods presented in Section \ref{sec.2.1}, we show in Section \ref{sec.2.2} that $p(y_{n+1}= 1\mid \by)$ has also an alternative representation based on functionals of multivariate truncated normals, and we address the intractability of such variables in high dimensions by proposing a variational approximation based on univariate truncated normals which allows accurate and efficient evaluation of predictive probabilities in high dimensions, thus scaling to settings where available strategies are unfeasible.
-Such results are also related to the conditional distribution of the \textsc{gp} given the binary responses which we show to coincide with a unified skew--normal (\textsc{sun}) \citep{arellano_2006} by adapting recent results in \citet{Durante2018} on classical Bayesian probit regression.
-The magnitude of the improvements provided by the new methods presented in Sections \ref{sec.2.1}--\ref{sec.2.2} relative to state--of--the--art competitors is illustrated in simulations in Section \ref{sec.3} and in an environmental application to Saudi Arabia windspeed in Section \ref{sec.4}.
-Section \ref{sec.5} contains concluding remarks, whereas all the proofs can be found in the Appendix.
+In this article we aim to cover the above gap by providing novel closed-form expressions for the predictive probabilities in probit GPs along with improved methods to evaluate the involved quantities in high dimensions.
+More specifically, in Section \ref{sec.2.1} we first derive a closed-form expression for the marginal likelihood $p(\by)$ under model \eqref{eq1}, and then exploit this result to show that $\pr(y_{n+1}= 1\mid \by)$ can be expressed as the ratio between cumulative distribution functions of multivariate Gaussians with dimensions $n+1$ and $n$, respectively.
+To overcome the known issues associated with the evaluation of these two quantities in high dimensions \citep[][]{chop_2011,botev_2017,cao2019,cao2020} we introduce an error-reduction technique for computing ratios of Gaussian cumulative distribution functions that builds on the tile-low-rank method in \citet{cao2020}, and substantially reduces the computational time of state-of-the-art strategies such as minimax tilting methods \citep{botev_2017} and Hamiltonian Monte Carlo samplers (STAN) \citep{hoff_2014}, without affecting accuracy.
+In Section~\ref{sec.2.2}, we further derive an alternative representation of $\pr(y_{n+1}= 1\mid \by)$, which relies on functionals of multivariate truncated normals, and we address the intractability of such variables in high dimensions by proposing a variational approximation based on univariate truncated normals which allows accurate and computationally tractable evaluation of predictive probabilities in high-dimensional contexts.
+As clarified in Section \ref{sec.2.2}, this solution is computationally more scalable than currently-implemented expectation-propagation approximations \citep[e.g.,][]{kuss2005, chu2005,riihimaki2013}, and improves the accuracy of routinely-used variational solutions \citep[e.g.,][]{girolami2006}, that commonly rely on more restrictive mean-field assumptions, than those required under the proposed approximation.
+These results are also related to the conditional distribution of the GP given the binary responses, which we show to coincide with a unified skew-normal (SUN) \citep{arellano_2006} by adapting recent results in \citet{Durante2018} on Bayesian probit regression.
+The magnitude of the improvements provided by the new methods presented in Sections \ref{sec.2.1}--\ref{sec.2.2} relative to state-of-the-art competitors is illustrated in simulations in Section \ref{sec.3}, and in an environmental application to Saudi Arabia windspeed in Section \ref{sec.4}.
+Section \ref{sec.5} contains concluding remarks, whereas all the proofs can be found in the Appendix A. Complete \texttt{R} code to implement the proposed methods and quantify the improvements relative to state-of-the-art competitors in simulation studies is available at \url{https://github.com/danieledurante/PredProbitGP}.